 How Ayurveda can help in lowering blood cholesterol levels?

-Do not know that our body does needs cholesterol, as it is needed in optimum quantity.
-As you must be aware of the good and bad cholesterol in the bloodstream.
-With our lifestyle and eating habits, the abnormal increase in bad cholesterol can really harm the blood vessels and overall heart health, making it critical to take control of this situation as soon as possible.
+With our lifestyle and unhealthy eating habits, the abnormal increase in bad cholesterol can really harm the blood vessels and overall heart health, making it critical to take control of this situation as soon as possible.

 If you have undergone a test related to your lipid profile and find your bad cholesterol levels way beyond the stated limits, then your doctor might prescribe you medications.
 Also, there would be instructions from him/her to follow a heart-friendly diet and adopt a form of physical activity.